 Affiliate marketing is a Win-Win Opportunity.

 Thus affiliate marketing is more of – “People doing the things they know best.”
 It’s a win-win situation for both the merchant and the affiliate.
-The affiliate gets to earn the $20,000 monthly for a product he hasn’t made, and the merchant receives an extra $100,000 sales without putting in any direct sales effort.
+The affiliate earns the $20,000 monthly for a product he hasn’t made, and the merchant receives an extra $100,000 sales without putting in any direct sales effort.

 3. Who benefits from Affiliate Marketing?